perpendicularai/APIinaShell/README.md

 # APIinaShell

-An API deployed using fastapi running Ollama as the backend to do LLM inference.
-The purpose of the script is to abstract the complexity of deploying an Ollama API instance on a global scale.
+An API deployed using fastapi running LlamaCpp as the backend to do LLM inference.
+The purpose of the script is to abstract the complexity of deploying a LlamaCpp API instance on a global scale.

 ## Dependencies
 - fastapi